immunoodle/deployment/K3S.md

 ## Install cert-manager

+To keep communication secure, `cert-manager` is used to manage the TLS certificates for the environment.
+Run the following commands to install cert-manager.

 ```shell
 sudo kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.19.1/cert-manager.yaml
 # Wait for pods to be available before continuing
 sudo kubectl wait -n cert-manager --for=condition=ready pod -l app=webhook --timeout=5m
 ```

+Run the following commands to create the `root-ca` certificate.
+This certificate will be used to sign the intermediate certificate.

 ```shell
 cat <<EOF | sudo kubectl apply -f -